alin316/Data-Visualization-/README.md

 # Data-Visualization-
-A compilation of data visualization graphs created using R and Adobe Illustrator These data are some fun and interesting data sets that I found online and I really wanted to put some fun into making these!
+A compilation of data visualization graphs created using R and Adobe Illustrator.
+These data are some fun and interesting datasets that I found online.
+I really wanted to put some fun into making these!
 Please enjoy!